Convention & Visitors Bureau

 Boulder has closed some streets to traffic so that restaurants can expand their seating out into the street.
 You'll find a fun, open-air atmosphere on West Pearl Street and the Hill, with twinkling lights, live music and lots of outdoor picnic tables that are spaced for social distance.
+Many of them have patio heaters.
 Learn more about dining safely in Boulder here.

-Boulder has over 20 breweries, many of which are reopening with the use of their outdoor patios.
-Gunbarrel Brewing is one that has a large outdoor space, where you can raise a glass to you and your sweetie — and your resilience to make it through these hard times — while enjoying an Anytime Amber or Salt Lick Sour Gose out on the expansive patio.
+Boulder has 22 breweries, many of which are open with sunny patios.
+Cozy up to a firepit at Wild Provisions, where you can raise a glass to you and your sweetie — and your resilience to make it through these hard times — while enjoying a Bowry Lane sour or Ranch Chores tequila-barrel-brewed beer out on the expansive patio.